 The Fund is already established and holds existing Properties.
 There is a risk that a capital gain (or loss) may be realised by the Fund if an existing Property is sold.
-Any capital gain will be distributed to Investors and will need to be included in the calculation of the Investor's net capital gain or loss for an income vear.
-As at the date of this PDS. the existing Property Portfolio has an aggregate CGT cost base of \$597.7 million, compared to the Portfolio valuation of \$695.8 million.
+Any capital gain will be distributed to Investors and will need to be included in the calculation of the Investor's net capital gain or loss for an income year.
+As at the date of this PDS, the Fund has an estimated aggregate CGT cost base of \$2,028 million in the existing Property Portfolio, compared to the Portfolio valuation of \$2,451 million (not the 'as-if complete' valuation stated in section 3).
 The current CGT cost base can be found on the Fund website.
 The issue price of Units will not be adjusted for any future capital gain which may be payable on the sale of a Property.
 Investors who acquire Units may receive a capital gain when a Property is sold.
 Investors who acquire Units may also receive a capital gain when a fund that the Fund invests in sells a property.
 The impact of this will depend on a number of factors including the timing of any sale, the price at which a Property is sold and the size of the Fund at the time of the relevant sale.